rust-lang/rustc-dev-guide/src/stability.md

 ## allow_internal_unstable

-Macros amd compiler desugarings expose their bodies to the call site.
+Macros and compiler desugarings expose their bodies to the call site.
 To work around not being able to use unstable things in the standard library's macros, there's the `#[allow_internal_unstable(feature1, feature2)]` attribute that allows the given features to be used in stable macros.